-Prior Tennessee certified officers with up to a five (5) year break in service will be reinstated upon proper application.
-Officers from out of state, and prior Tennessee certified officers with a five (5) to ten (10) year break in service must attend a three (3) week transition school at the Tennessee Law Enforcement Training Academy (TLETA) or a POST-approved lateral school for those departments that have their own academies.
-Officers with more than a ten (10) year break in service are required to repeat basic law enforcement recruit school before being certified.
+Prior Tennessee certified officers with up to a three (3) year break in service will be reinstated upon proper application.
+Officers from out of state, and prior Tennessee certified officers with a three (3) to seven (7) year break in service must attend a three (3) week transition school at the Tennessee Law Enforcement Training Academy (TLETA) or a POST-approved lateral school for those departments that have their own academies.
+Officers with more than a seven (7) year break in service are required to repeat basic law enforcement recruit school before being certified.

 How do I get assistance regarding a legal problem?
 How do I get legal advice?